November 23, 2021

 For example, consumers can send requests to an employee’s email or via posts on company social media.
 Organizations are required to review and process these.
 It may be useful to create an internal DSAR intake form to track and manage these types of requests alongside standard submissions.

 Incident Intake Methods

 When a data incident occurs — whether via hacker activity, through human error, or others — organizations need an intake strategy that enables privacy teams to assess the resulting compliance factors at stake.

 To protect the process, organizations must provide a secure intranet that collects the necessary information to take action.
 The intake forms should be configurable to the incident type and align with requirements set by governing bodies.

-It’s also essential the incident intake approach centralizes the effort into one platform so teams can make comprehensive assessments under pressure.
+It’s also essential that the incident intake approach centralizes the effort into one platform so teams can make comprehensive assessments under pressure.

 Step 2: Create a Structure for Responses

 Creating a structure for responses will also shorten the timeline for DSAR and incident management.
 While most organizations already have workflows in place, these often rely on manual tasks that increase the overall timeline and leave room for error.

 If teams evaluate the steps within their response workflows, they’ll discover there are several opportunities to optimize them with automation.

 Once a privacy rights request comes in, organizations typically have a required response time of between 15 to 45 days depending on the jurisdiction in scope.
 Automating DSAR response management is critical for privacy teams, as they’re becoming responsible for more DSAR resolutions than ever before.
 Therefore, it’s important that a robust workflow is in place so that the response to the DSAR request is efficient.